 They had the need to standardize these units under a single, more flexible ERP system that could be catered to the unique workflows of its units while remaining centralized.

-An immediate need was to do a complete valuation of the elements within the section.
-Card sorting exercises with users who spent a large portion of time within this section helped gather valuable information and led to insights where the interface could be drastically improved upon.
+A complete valuation of the elements within the section was needed.
+Card sorting exercises with users who spent a large portion of time within this section helped gather valuable information and led to insights on how the interface could be drastically improved .
 With a considerable amount of overlap between users who are involved with editing/viewing vendor information and those who are involved with purchasing, I saw a large amount of users who would flip between these two modules while performing their daily tasks.

 Recognizing that a dashboard for the vendor page would save these users valuable time in their search for vendor related details, I used the data collected in the research phase to learn what details the users are searching for within a typical session.
 The users wanted to know what products are connected to the vendor, what orders they have through them and the order details, and any incidents related to previous orders with the vendor.
 These details would then allow the user to quickly jump from the vendor to the related details should they wish.

 Though a dashboard was not a client-defined requirement for this section, the opportunity called for a solution that spanned multiple information silos and connected them in a single page where the user can can quickly access them and move on to their next task.

 In our user sessions revealing the updated vendor module, users were extremely excited in the ease of use of the updated interface.
 Frequent users reported a time-savings upwards of 20% throughout the time spent within this section.
 Further review sessions showed users frequently referencing all portions of the dashboard in their daily tasks.
 The dashboard exercise occurred toward the beginning of the project and established a precedent of approaching each new area of functionality with a fresh way of thinking.